-1, 1 Notice that we use the variable name "image" for both the input and the output.
-This causes no problems in Python, although by doing this we can no longer use this to refer to the input image.
-If that were necessary, then we should use different names for the input and output.
+• Notice that we use the variable name image for both the input and the output.
+This causes no problems in Python, although by doing this we can no longer use this to refer to the input image as the second call to image reassigns the variable the value of connectivity\filter.GetOutput().
+If it were necessary to refer to the input image, then we should use different names for the input and output.